 I was uncertain when it came to editors, as the last editor I used didn’t tell me where I went wrong or what should be fixed up.
 Then I met Georgia, and she led me in the right direction.
 It was uplifting, and my faith in editors has been renewed.
 I know that finding a great editor is a little daunting because you have just put all your time and effort into something that is valuable to you.
 But believe me, it is worth having your work looked over by someone professional.
 Thanks Georgia for making my dreams believable.
 You rock!!
 And I look forward to working with you some more.
 Cheers.

 —Wanika Fazekas, Author of Contemporary Romance Ella.

-The fees required will depend on the kind of editing, the project’s length and the intensity of the editing required to bring the project to a publishable standard.
+The fees required will depend on the kind of editing, the length of the project, and the intensity of the editing required.

 After using this form, you will receive an automatic confirmation email.
 Please click on the link in the email.
 This will allow me to contact you about your manuscript.
 I will contact you within 48 hours and ask to see your manuscript in its entirety before I quote on it.